 You just got your offer accepted on your favorite house in North Park.
 Now you have a certain amount of time to remove all of your contingencies.
 The California Real Estate purchase agreement notes up to 21 days to remove all contingencies.
-However, in today’s competitive market, if your buyer’s agent does not shorten the contingency dates when writing an offer, you will most likely get beat out by your competition.
-Contingency periods are tied to timelines and dates.
-The buyer is expected to have completed all investigations within the time indicated in the purchase agreement and signed off on that contingency.
+In today’s competitive market, if your buyer’s agent doesn’t shorten contingency dates when writing your offer, you’ll likely lose out to the competition.
+Contingency periods are tied to specific timelines, requiring the buyer to complete all investigations within the agreed timeframe and sign off on the contingency..
 Below is a list of all contingencies when buying a house in San Diego.

 You will have your timeframe agreed upon in the agreement to do your general inspection as well as any other specific inspection, such as electrical, plumbing, foundation, roofing, etc. This does not mean that you wait until the end of that time period to do these inspections.
 What it means is that by the end of when your timeframe comes, you should already have completed these inspections.
 Your Realtor should have put together what is known as your “request for repair” if you are going to be submitting one prior to this date and inspection contingencies should be removed by this time.

-Once all of your inspections have been completed, your Realtor will sit down with you and go over the inspections in detail.
+After completing all inspections, your Realtor will review the reports with you in detail.
 A good Realtor will know how to structure a “Request for Repair” based on what comes up in the inspection.
 Knowing that a request for repair is simply that, “a request”.
 The seller does not have to do anything that you have requested.
 However, if you are reasonable with your request, a reasonable seller will consider fixing or renegotiating based on the items requested.
 On the other hand, if you submit a laundry list of items that were on the home inspection, know that you will most likely turn the seller off and they will either say “No” to everything or decide that they prefer to move on to a buyer that is more reasonable.
 We have seen this happen many times.

 The appraisal will typically take place within the first 7-10 days of having an accepted offer.
 You will know pretty soon if the home appraises at the purchase price or not.
-Appraisals are performed by a 3rd party who will walk through the home, take pictures and come up with their valuation report.
+A third-party appraiser conducts the appraisal by walking through the home, taking photos, and preparing a detailed valuation report.
 They then send it to the bank that is lending you the money to buy your home.
 A title company, typically hired by the seller will do a title search to make sure that there aren’t any clouds or liens attached to the home.
-This report is sent to the lender who wants to make sure that there aren’t any issues with the home.
-Appraisal contingencies typically get removed at the same time as loan contingencies, although it can be removed sooner.
+The lender receives this report to confirm there are no issues with the home.
+Appraisal contingencies are usually removed alongside loan contingencies, though they can be cleared earlier.

 The sellers have several disclosures that they must fill out and give to the buyer during the Escrow period.
-These documents will provide information on previous improvements, renovations or upgrades completed, as well as whether work was done with or without permits.
+These documents outline past improvements, renovations, or upgrades and specify whether the work was completed with permits or not.

 Buyers should cross-check the seller’s disclosures with the city building permit and zoning reports.
-Work completed without a permit, or approval by the municipality, may not have been performed to code, which could result in a fire or health hazard.
-This is not always the case but should be investigated properly.
+Work done without a permit or municipal approval may not meet code, potentially creating fire or health hazards.
+While this isn’t always the case, it’s essential to investigate thoroughly.

 Your Realtor most likely suggested you write a 10 day inspection contingency period in order to compete with other offers so you must move quickly.

 Having these disclosures prior to you doing your home inspection is very helpful and informative.
-The home inspector looks at certain areas of the home pertaining to what he or she finds on the disclosures.
+The home inspector looks at certain areas of the home pertaining to what they find on the disclosures.
 Listing agents will sometimes have them upfront and will upload them into the MLS, which is very helpful.
 This way, your buyer’s agent can download them and go over them with you prior to submitting your offer.

 Staying on track with your contingency periods is crucial, especially in a busy seller’s market.
 You would not want to receive a notice to perform from the seller for not sticking to the contract.
 If so, the seller can technically cancel the agreement if you are not able to perform the specific contingencies agreed upon in the purchase agreement.